wp-plugins/ad-injection/readme.txt

 5. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 1.2.0.8 =
+* Manage cookies in PHP instead of JavaScript to improve reliability.
+* Fix to allow categories/tags/author names which contain spaces.
+* Add category/tag/id/author filters for template ads.

 = 1.2.0.7 =
 * Tested on WordPress 3.3.